fal-works/eslint-config-p5js/README.md

 If you use TypeScript (and the [@typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) plugin), add "p5js/@typescript-eslint" as well.

-This overwrites the "@typescript-eslint/no-unused-vars" rule for p5.js.
-No additional globals.
+This overwrites the "@typescript-eslint/no-unused-vars" rule for p5.js (no additional globals).
+So this should come after other extensions which also include "@typescript-eslint/no-unused-vars".

 ```json
 {